darktable-org/dtorg/content/blog/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module.md

 wordpress_id: 4064
 tags: blog, development, further, upcoming

-# colour manipulation with the colour checker lut module

 **[update 2016/07/31: there was a section about intermediate export to csv and manually changing that file. this is no longer needed, exporting the style directly from darktable-chart is fine now.]**